-The spring seminar series will start on February 5, 2016 and explore an array of topics including predicting public transit delays, data science for social impact, machine learning, and connectomics- mapping the brain.
-Harvard SEAS professor Demba Ba will kick off the series with his talk on"New Time Frequency Tools Toward a more Precise Characterization of Rhythms from the Brain."
+The fall seminar series will kick off on September 9, 2016 and explore an array of topics including predicting public transit delays, data science for social impact, machine learning, and connectomics-mapping the brain.

 Organized by the Institute for Applied Computational Science, ComputeFest is an annual two week program of knowledge- and skill-building activities in computational science and engineering.